2-Days in Edinburgh: The Perfect Weekend Itinerary

 Everyone knows someone that has studied abroad and still can't shut up about it more than a decade later.
 If you don’t - now you do!
 Hi, I’m Jess and I studied abroad in Edinburgh.
 This city stole a piece of my heart and I’m eager to share my love for it with anyone willing to listen.

 My latest travels back to Edinburgh look a lot different now than they did when I was 20, but my appreciation has only deepened over time.
-If I only had 2 days to spend in Edinburgh, these are the spots I wouldn’t miss.
+If I only had 2 days to spend in Edinburgh, these would be at the top of my list of things to see and do.

 The main city center of Edinburgh is divided into “Old Town” and “New Town” - divided by the Princes Street Gardens, sitting at the base of Edinburgh Castle.
 Spend day one in Old Town, known for its Reformation-era architecture.